chrisdhodges12/quiz-game/README.md

 ## Purpose
 This application is a game that allows the user to test their knowledge of JavaScript.

 Once the START button is clicked a question is presented.
 Once an answer is selected a new question appears.
 The timer begins at 75 seconds and for each wrong answer 10 seconds are subtracted.
-Once the timer reaches 0 or all the questions are answered, the final score is equal to the time remaining.
+Once the timer reaches 0 or all the questions are answered, the game ends.
+The final score is equal to the time remaining.

-High Scores are recorded into local storage.
+High Scores are saved to local storage.

+** Note: I was not able to get the intended high-score feature working in time.

 ## Built with